publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch96/m__us_usc_t7_s6711.md

     (c) __Use__

-    Land grant universities described in subsection (b) of this section shall use funds made available under this section—
+    Land grant universities described in subsection (b) shall use funds made available under this section—

         (1) to conduct research to improve the scientific basis of using land management practices to increase soil carbon sequestration, including research on the use of new technologies to increase carbon cycle effectiveness, such as biotechnology and nanotechnology;